booms8/gulp-task-launcher/README.md

 # gulp-helper package

-This package runs the given gulp task on your current directory and shows an output panel.
+This package runs the given gulp task (default is 'default') in the given directory (default is the project's main) and shows continuous output in a panel.

 ####Activate with `ctrl-alt-g`